-10 years ago, my company Common Craft started producing short, animated videos that were designed to explain technology and other subjects.
+Ten years ago, my company, Common Craft, started producing short, animated videos designed to explain technology and other subjects.
 They caught on in a big way, earning over 50 million views, and are now known as the first "explainer" videos of the YouTube era.
 Along with the videos, we became known as professional explainers.

-Throughout that time, Common Craft videos have had a consitent look and feel which has become known as "Common Craft Style" and has inspired educators and video producers all over the world.
-Here are the basics:
+Throughout that time, Common Craft videos have had a consistent look and feel which has become known as "Common Craft Style" and has inspired educators and video producers all over the world.
+Here are some of the basics:

 Today, our goal is to help promote the use of "Common Craft Style" as a simple and effective way for professionals to create animated explainer videos.